Benji (2018 film)

-Benji is a 2018 American adventure drama film written and directed by Brandon Camp, and produced by Blumhouse Productions.
-The film is a reboot of the 1974 film of the same title, which was directed by Camp's father Joe.
+Benji is a 2018 American adventure drama film directed by Brandon Camp and written by Camp and Joe Camp.
+The film is a reboot of the 1974 film of the same title.
 It stars Gabriel Bateman and Darby Camp.
-Jason Blum served as a producer through his Blumhouse Productions label.
+Jason Blum served as a producer through his Blumhouse Productions banner.

 The film was released on March 16, 2018 by Netflix.
 It was also released theatrically in China.

 Plot

 In New Orleans, siblings Carter and Frankie live with their single mother, Whitney, who works long hours to support them.
 One day, while walking home from school, the children come across a small stray dog and immediately form a bond with him.
 They name him Benji and begin secretly caring for him, despite their mother’s strict rule against having pets.

 Carter and Frankie frequently visit Benji, sneaking him food and affection.
 However, when their mother discovers their attachment to the dog, she insists that they cannot keep him.
 Heartbroken, the children reluctantly part ways with Benji, who sadly watches them from a distance.

 Meanwhile, a pair of criminals is involved in a pawn shop robbery and, in a twist of fate, cross paths with Carter and Frankie.
 The robbers kidnap the siblings, intending to use them as leverage.
 As they are taken to an abandoned warehouse, Benji witnesses the abduction and follows the kidnappers, determined to rescue his friends.

 Using his intelligence and agility, Benji tracks the children and sneaks into the warehouse.
 He manages to create distractions and cause chaos among the criminals, leading them to become disoriented.
 At one point, Benji finds a way to retrieve a walkie-talkie, which helps alert the authorities to the children's location.

 The police arrive just in time, apprehending the kidnappers and safely rescuing Carter and Frankie.
 Their mother, realizing the depth of Benji’s loyalty and bravery, is overcome with gratitude.
 She acknowledges how much Benji means to her children and changes her mind about keeping him.

 Benji is officially welcomed into their home, no longer a stray but a beloved member of the family.
 The film concludes with the family sharing a heartfelt moment, showing that Benji has found the love and security he always longed for.